 - Composting Facility category deleted. - Sawmills, Bulk Firewood Processing, Mulch Manufacture, or Soil Processing were permitted in RC and RR.
-However, this use category was not permitted on ALPP Purchased Easements, ALPP Dedicated Easements and on Other Dedicated Easements. - Yard Waste Composting Facility former category reinstated; permitted in RC, RR and M-1.
+However, However only Sawmills and Bulk Firewood Processing was permitted on ALPP Purchased Easements and ALPP Dedicated Easements. - Yard Waste Composting Facility former category reinstated; permitted in RC, RR and M-1.
 Not permitted on ALPP Purchased Easements, ALPP Dedicated Easements and on Other Dedicated Easements.